Automattic/RadControl/readme.txt

 == Changelog ==

+= 1.2 =

+* Added support for house ads while we wait for site to get approved with our partner networks.
+* Replaced "About these ads" notice with "Advertisements" so Google doesn't get cranky.
+* Default values for Widgets should prevent some errors in cases where the widget can show up before values are set.

 = 1.1.3 =

 * Changed the bulk of the JavaScript in the header from being inline to an external JavaScript.

 = 1.1.2 =